-Many diabetics assume they should avoid fruit due to its high sugar content, but the American Diabetes Association recommends eating fruits because they’re loaded with vitamins, minerals and fiber.
-Canned fruit is on the American Diabetes Association’s list of healthy foods for diabetics, but some types of canned fruit are better than others.
+Many people with diabetes assume they should avoid fruit due to its high sugar content, but the American Diabetes Association recommends eating fruits because they're loaded with vitamins, minerals and fiber.
+Canned fruit is on the American Diabetes Association's list of healthy foods for people with diabetes, but some types of canned fruit are better than others.

 Fruit and Diabetes